pawamoy/archan/README.md

 # or a specific configuration can be specified
 archan --config my_config.yml

-# Archan can load DSM dzta in CSV format such as the output from dependenpy (install separately)
+# Archan can load DSM data in CSV format such as the output from dependenpy (install separately)
 dependenpy pytest --format=csv --output pytest_dsm.csv

 # Read CSV data from file (No configuration)